burlachenkok/burlachenkok.github.io/_posts/2022-09-02-My-SDAIA-KAUST-AI-Affilation.md

 published: true
 ---

-Formal affiliation with the SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence (SDAIA-KAUST AI)
+Formal affiliation with the SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence (SDAIA-KAUST AI).

 ---